MathWorks-Teaching-Resources/Double-Slit-and-Scattering-Two-Quantum-Particles/README.md

 double slit experiment and scattering problem of two quantum particles, providing examples on how computation can help teaching/ studying fundamentals of quantum mechanics.
 These two problems covered in the Live script are computationally similar, but conceptually different problems: simulating dynamics of a quantum particle in two dimensions (2D) and simulating scattering of two interacting particles off each-other in 1D.
+In Appendix analytical derivation of 1D scattering length is presented for bosons interacting with contact delta-function potential.
 The first part of this Live script is a mixture of quantum mechanics basics that lead to simulations of a single paricle's wavefunction's time evolution in a double-slit geometry.
 To reduce computational complexity we consider a 2D case.
 Note that this is not an unrealistic situation; for example in experiments on ultracold quantum gases geometrically constrained systems (icluding 2D and 1D systems) are often realized.